-This November, Disney launches one of its biggest-ever gambles into the world.
+On November 12th, Disney launches one of its biggest-ever gambles into the world.
 Disney+ is the streaming service it’s launching to wrestle market share from Netflix, and it was the decision to launch it that fuelled the firm’s purchase of Fox for north of $70bn earlier this year.
 The thinking being that if Disney was launching its own streaming service, it was going to need a lot of material to fill it with.
 Fox fitted that bill.

 Why, then, the hold up?
 Well, the answer – in the UK at least – may be something to do with existing deals that Disney has with Sky.

 It’s little secret that Disney was in the running to buy Sky, as part of its overall purchase of Rupert Murdoch’s Fox TV and film empire.
 Yet there was a fly in the ointment: Universal’s parent company, Comcast.
 It had been in the bidding for Fox, and when it became clear that Disney was going to win that particular battle, it turned its attention purely to Sky.

 What’s more, it won.
 Rupert Murdoch’s companies only had a 39% control of Sky, and Comcast got its chequebook out and purchased Sky for some $30bn.
 You can’t help but feel that the biggest winner in all of this is Rupert Murdoch, so that’s a chipper thought.

 Disney, when it realised that Comcast was going to wrestle majority control of Sky, sold its stake in the company to the firm.
 And now, Comcast owns Sky’s pay television platforms, operating in the UK, Ireland, Germany, Austria and Italy.
 It also owns Sky’s streaming service in Spain, as well as Now TV.